Developmental theory of crime: Antisocial Personality Disorder

-Antisocial personality disorder (ASPD) is recognized by the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV).
+Antisocial personality disorder (ASPD) is recognized by the Diagnostic and Statistical Manual of Mental Disorders (DSM-V).
 It is a disorder characterized by a severe disregard for the rights of others.
 In most of the studies described below, individuals who exhibit antisocial behavior, but have not been diagnosed with ASPD, are used as subjects.

-Age and Antisocial Personality Disorder
+Age and antisocial personality disorder

 The number of arrests spikes in adolescence, but subsequently declines.
 This spike leads people to wonder whether more offenders are appearing or more offenses are committed by the same few offenders.
 Evidence shows that there is an increase in both.
 The most persistent 5% of offenders are responsible for more than 50% of known crimes committed.

 Several experiments have been conducted to investigate the relationship between extremity and stability of offenses.
 In one such experiment a group of third grade boys was studied.
 Out of the most aggressive 5%, 39% of them scored above the 95th percentile on aggression ten years later, and 100% of them were above the median.

 Aggression and antisocial behavior in a child is a predictor of adult antisocial behavior.
 Some 'difficult' children exhibit behavioral problems due to neurological dysfunctions.
 One study looked specifically at neurological damage and infant behavior in 66 low-birth-weight infants from intact middle-class families.
 These children exhibited traits such as immaturity, overactivity, temper tantrums, poor attention, and poor school performance.
 Each of the previous traits listed has been linked to antisocial behavior later in life.
 However, these children were not followed up with later in life to ensure their trajectory into crime.